Before You Start

 For example, the only differences between the two versions of TheElements sample project shown below are the deployment target and the simulator.

 TheElements sample app in iOS 6 Simulator

 It’s tempting to dive straight into the work of updating your app, but there are a few things to think about before beginning the process.

 As you interact with the built-in apps, it becomes clear that the changes in iOS 7 are both subtle and profound.
 Familiar UI elements are easily recognizable but look very different.
 Visual touches of physicality and realism are muted and refined, while realism in motion is enhanced.

 As you continue to explore, you begin to discern the main themes of iOS 7:

 Deference.
 The UI helps users understand and interact with the content, but never competes with it.

 Clarity.
 Text is legible at every size, icons are precise and lucid, adornments are subtle and appropriate, and a sharpened focus on functionality motivates the design.

 Depth.
 Visual layers and realistic motion heighten users’ delight and understanding.

 By bringing fundamental and pervasive changes to the iOS experience, iOS 7 provides a rare opportunity to revisit the way apps communicate their core purpose and functionality to users.
 Although you might not be prepared to take full advantage of this opportunity today, keep it in mind as you update your app to run in iOS 7.
-(If you are ready to revisit your app design—or you’re beginning a new project—read Designing for iOS 7 in iOS Human Interface Guidelines for some guidance.)
+(If you are ready to revisit your app design—or you’re beginning a new project—read Designing for iOS 7 for some guidance.)